It’s officially time to Drop Everything and Read for DEAR Day!

 So, consider providing a selection of both reading-level chapter books and easy readers to mix things up and encourage all-day reading.

-You can even lean on comic books, picture books, brothers, or magazines if needed.
+You can even lean on comic books, picture books, sticker books, or magazines if needed.

 If you’re planning an all-day reading celebration for multiple age groups, consider separating younger children and older children to limit distractions.